-Planning (General Permitted Development) (England) Order 2015.
+- provides a warm welcome and high-quality experience for everyone seeking inspiration, tranquillity and to be active outdoors; and - is adapting successfully to a changing climate and economic conditions. - 8.5.
+To help maintain the special character of the AONB, the Council will limit any increase in the size of dwellings to that permitted by the Town and Country Planning (General Permitted Development) (England) Order 2015.
 Proposals for increasing the size of buildings in other uses, be they through rebuilding, replacement or extension, will only be permitted where they conserve and, where appropriate, enhance the special qualities of the AONB.
-Blanket floorspace targets and thresholds are not being introduced as the impact of development can vary from location to location and it is considered more appropriate that each case is treated on its own individual merits.
+Blanket floorspace targets and thresholds for the increase in the size of dwellings within the AONB are not being introduced. as tThe impact of development can vary from location to location and it is considered more appropriate that each case is treated on its own individual merits.
 Any permissions granted will be subject to specific design requirements in accord with the combined design policies of the JCS and Cheltenham Plan.